gitulamy/konsole/README.md

 Change date/time format
 -----------------------

-We use a simple strftime function which implements **%-prefixed** date/time value replacer.
+We use a simple strftime function which implements **%-format** date/time value replacer.
 The default format of konsole is **'%F %T.%f'** (which means **'%Y-%m-%d %H:%M:%S.%f'**;
 *e.g 2000-01-23 12:34:56.789*).
 You can customize with **konsole.set** method.